perfect-less/KemanaKita/README.md

 - ...
 - Lastly hopefully this application will **cover all the fantastic and heavenly places Indonesia** have to offer it for you!
 Rest Assured! **we will accompany you to the end of the heavens!
 Just tell us your destination in KemanaKita!**

+## Installation
+Apk file for app installation can be found on our latest release [here](https://github.com/perfect-less/KemanaKita/releases/latest), under the [releases](https://github.com/perfect-less/KemanaKita/releases) section.
+Please beware that this app require permission to open gallery and also require Android version Lollipop 5.0 or above.

 ## Project Documents:
 - Project Brief : ```https://drive.google.com/file/d/18RuQciUc7b-gv96tWXTRbp2aMWuz70AE/view?usp=sharing```
 - Final presentation : ```Also Hyperlink```